mburazin/neighborhood-map/README.md

 # Neighborhood Map
-Neighborhood Map is a single page application developed for the Udacity Frontend Web Developer course.
+Neighborhood Map is a single page application developed for the Udacity Frontend Web Developer Nanodegree course.
 It features a filterable list of locations to visit in central Stockholm with relevant information about each location displayed on the Google Map.
-The information that is displayed is fetched from the Foursquare API.
+The information that is displayed is fetched from [Foursquare](https://www.foursquare.com) using the Foursquare API.

 ## How to use the application
 1) Either open the `index.html` file locally in your web browser or navigate to the  [online version of the page](https://mburazin.github.io/neighborhood-map).